doions/lopu-blog/content/blog/nep-basics/index.md

 14. **Investing in Education**: Just like planting seeds in a garden, investing in education is like planting seeds for the future.
 Whether it's through public schools or private initiatives, everyone should pitch in to make sure every child gets a chance to learn and grow.

 Understanding these principles is like having a map that guides us on our educational journey.
 By following them, we can unlock the door to a brighter future for all.

+If you want to read more about NEP 2020, lets us know about it.